About the competition

 What are the process and the delivery format of the audiovisual pieces?

-The short films must be entered via the http://www.weartwaterfestival.org website, using the form included there, and must have a maximum size of 100 MB.
-Videos must be in any of the formats permitted by YouTube and of sufficient resolution to allow them to be properly evaluated.
+The short films must be entered via the http://www.weartwaterfestival.org website, using the form included there.
+Videos must be in any of the formats permitted by YouTube and Full HD (1080 p) resolution to allow them to be properly evaluated.

 Videos whose image quality is not sufficient to permit proper evaluation shall be excluded from the competition.